hugcamrom/WSAA-project/README.md

 ---

-## 📄 License
+## 📄 Licence

 This project is provided for educational purposes as part of an academic submission.
-Not licensed for commercial reuse.
+Not licenced for commercial reuse.

 ---